salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## DELETE

-A service MAY support DELETE.
+A resource MAY support DELETE.
 The identified resource MUST be deleted.

 ## GET